 The IOM (2011) explains how an effective leadership style is essential in today’s healthcare landscape, adding, “What is needed is a style of leadership that involves working with others as full partners in a context of mutual respect and collaboration” (p.
 233).
 Leadership styles with a focus on respect and collaboration have been associated with improved patient outcomes, reduced medical errors, increased nurse retention and job satisfaction, improved teamwork, reduced lengths of hospital stay, and cost savings (IOM, 2011).
 Through effective nursing leadership, the nursing profession will continue to grow and evolve, and provide exceptional nursing care to patients who desperately need it.

-As discussed in week 1, the Scope and Standards of Practice, developed by the American Nurses Association (ANA, 2015c), serves as a template for professional nursing practice for all registered nurses.
-Standard 11, Leadership, states, “The registered nurse leads within the professional practice setting and the profession” (ANA, 2010, p.
+Standard 12, Leadership, states, “The registered nurse leads within the profession and practice setting” (ANA, 2010, p.
 75).
 The following is a summary of the competencies of the Leadership standard:

-- Encourages innovation in practice and role performance to attain personal and professional plans, goals, and vision.
+- Embrace his practice innovations and roll performance to achieve lifelong personal and professional goals.

-- Communicates to manage change and address conflict.
+- Communicates to lead change influence others and resolve conflict.